icaroalvarez/cv-pipeline/README.md

-# Panoramix - Test playground for your image processors.
+# CV-Pipeline - Computer Vision Pipeline.

-Library tool for testing computer vision image processors.
+Process images through a pipeline of image processors.
+Configure and tune the processors and see the result in real time.

 ## Installing external dependencies